Pyreko/KaguyaOCR/README.md

 ```bash
 dotnet MangaReader.dll -i "your/input/directory/folder" -c chapter_number -o "optional/output/json/file/path.json" -m "optional/output/master/dictionary/path.json"
 ```

+Note that your files in the directory **must** be in order, namewise!
+That is, page 1 should be the first file, page 2 should be the second file, etc.  To be safe, just pad your filenames with 0's if needed (01, 02, 03...
+15, for example).

 To just add a chapter JSON file to a master dictionary (or to just create a master dictionary from a chapter JSON file):
 ```bash